 Cause

-The event viewer is not properly configured and it reached the maximum limit of the log file.
-This causes that when we tried to write in EV he throws this type of exception.
+The event viewer is not properly configured, and it reached the maximum limit of the log file.
+This causes it to throw this type of exception when we try to write in the Event Viewer.

 Solution